newrootsherbal/nrh-next-cms/lib/blocks/README.md

 4. Configure the video settings and save
 5. View the page/post to see your rendered video block

-**That's it!** No need to modify `utils/supabase/types.ts` or any other files.
-The registry system handles all the TypeScript interface definitions and validation automatically.
+**That's it!** The registry system handles all the TypeScript interface definitions and validation automatically.

 ## Architecture